 Go to Tools -> Embrace -> Getting Started and click on it to reveal the Embrace editor window.
 Select the Android tab and fill in your unique

-API_TOKEN.
+Symbol Upload API Token.
 You can get the correct values from the settings page in your dash.

 On Android, Unity builds are handled by Gradle.
 To integrate Embrace, we'll be adding some new dependencies to Unity's Gradle templates.
 Unity has already given us ways to customize the Gradle configuration via templates accessible from the